 You can now watch MacVoices #17219, “Tonya Engst Takes Control of Mac Basics.”
 In this video podcast, author Tonya Engst and MacVoices host Chuck Joiner consider what Mac features are basic enough to fit into the 140-page Take Control of Mac Basics ebook.
 Tonya also shares several interesting tips, and describes what happened behind the scenes as she created her book.

 December 13, 2018—This book covers 10.13 High Sierra.
-Although we currently have no plans to update it for 10.14 Mojave, Tonya has covered relevant changes to Mojave in this book's blog.
+Although we currently have no plans to update it for 10.14 Mojave or later, Tonya has covered relevant changes to Mojave in this book's blog.